dottedmag/archmage/README.md

 arCHMage
 ========

-arCHMage is an extensible reader and decompiler for files in the CHM format.
+arCHMage is an reader and decompiler for files in the CHM format.
 This is the format used by Microsoft HTML Help, and is also known as Compiled HTML.

 Usage
 =====